-But if you understand this true nature you will find out the true nature within yourself and in every existence.
-Flower has this nature even though it is called... they are preparing for spring, even though they do not know they are making good effort to come up in spring.
-So this...when we become aware of it, we will know that this nature we have is universal nature to every existence.
-But his awareness of true nature is limited to human being.
+If you understand this true nature you will find out the true nature within yourself and in every existence.
+Flower has this nature.
+They are preparing for spring, even though they do not know they are making good effort to come up in spring.
+So when we become aware of it, we will know that this nature we have is universal nature to every existence.
+But our awareness of true nature is limited to human being.
 So this awareness is very important and this awareness is, in short, to try to do something good is our spirit.
 We don't know why we should try to improve ourselves.
 No one knows.
 There is no reason for it, or it is beyond discussion.
-Even though you cannot discuss why it is the nature...our true nature is so big, it is out of comparison, out of our intellect... intellectual understanding...so it makes any sense even though you discuss it.
+Even though you cannot discuss why it is the nature-our true nature is so big, it is out of comparison, out of our intellect-intellectual understanding-so it makes no sense even though you discuss it.
 "What are you talking about?"
-Those who are aware of it will laugh at you if you discuss about it....about why it is so ...is so big problem to discuss.
+Those who are aware of it will laugh at you if you discuss about why it is so big problem to discuss.
 This is why we bow to Buddha.